Beware of Fraudulent Moving Scams

 Types of Moving Scams

 Movers have thought up multiple ways to make more money.
-Some scams to familiarize yourself with before your move are listed below:
+Some scams to familiarize yourself with so you can learn how to avoid moving company scams on your own:

 Phone-based Estimates